ylitormatech/trafidemo/README.rst

 ::

-    This is demo app to show functionality following features:
+    This is demo app to show functionality of following features:
-    1) Flask project created by using cookiecutter and https://github.com/sloria/cookiecutter-flask template
+    1) Flask project created by using cookiecutter and .. _cookiecutter-flask: https://github.com/sloria/cookiecutter-flask template
     2) Using Pandas and Numpy to load data of 5M+ vehicles from finnish Trafi into local MongoDB.
     3) Grouping data by municipal and by municipal+year and calculating percentiles (quantile) for Co2, power and mileage
     4) Simple API to share grouped data